Luxembourg Motto: We want to remain what we are

 Luxembourg, a small land-locked country between Belgium, France, and Germany, has a moderately continental climate, with cold winters and mild summers.

-Luxembourg’s best time is mid-May to mid-September since it is the mildest weather month of the year.
+Luxembourg’s best time is mid-May to mid-September since it is the mildest weather month.
 In this period, the temperature is generally pleasant, and the weather is variable; the sun alternates with cloudy skies.
 Rain and thunderstorms are always possible so prepare for them.

-Winters are quite cold, wet with short days.
-Since walking Luxembourg City is such an important element of your visit, this might be hindered.
+Winters are pretty cold and wet with short days.
+Since walking Luxembourg City is an essential element of your visit, this might be hindered.

 - Summer 52-73 °F (11-73 °C)

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Luxembourg was part of our seven-country trip.
 We had a full day on our way to Belgium.
 It is well worth more time if you can.
 Travel guides dedicated to Luxembourg are rare, but we found good info in the Lonely Planet guide.
 We listed one more guide below that others have said was very valuable though we have not tried it ourselves.
 We quoted the review from Amazon.
 Online resources for us were of the greatest use.

 A passport to the most relevant, up-to-date advice, the highlights Luxembourg has to offer, and what hidden discoveries await you.
 Detailed info to plan your visit to the Unesco World Heritage Luxembourg City and other lovely stops in this small but fascinating country.
 This is also an excellent resource for Belgium.
 Discover this travel guide here.